statbiophys/NoisET/README.md

 import noisets
 from noisets import noisettes as ns
 ```
-You can download Jupyter notebook and modify it with your own PATHTODATA / datafile specificities - visualization tools are also provided.
+You can download the Jupyter notebook and modify it with your own PATHTODATA / datafile specificities - visualization tools are also provided.

  ## 3/ Detect responding clones:

-To detect responding clones to a stimulus: NoisET second function (2)
+Detects responding clones to a stimulus: NoisET second function (2)

 ### A/ Command line

 #### 1/ Choice of noise model:
-As before `--NBP`, `--NB`, or `--Poisson`.
+`--NBPoisson`: Negative Binomial + Poisson Noise Model - 5 parameters \
+`--NB`: Negative Binomial - 4 parameters  \
+`--Poisson`: Poisson - 2 parameters

 #### 2/ Specify learnt parameters for both time points:
 (they can be the same for both time points if replicates are not available but to use carefully as mentioned in [ARTICLE]) \
 `--nullpara1 'PATH/FOLDER/NULLPARAS1.npy'`: parameters learnt thanks to NoisET function (1) for time 1 \
 `--nullpara2 'PATH/FOLDER/NULLPARAS2.npy'`: parameters learnt thanks to NoisET function (1) for time 2

 !!!
-Watch out to match correctly the noise model and the null parameters file content : 5 parameters for `--NBP`, 4 parameters for `--NB`and 2 parameters
+Make sure to match correctly the noise model and the null parameters file content : 5 parameters for `--NBP`, 4 parameters for `--NB`and 2 parameters
 for `--Poisson`.

 #### 3/ Data information: